-Negative pressure ventilation, consists of the negative pressure, which means that the applied pressure is lower than that of the environmental pressure.
+The term, Negative pressure ventilation, consists of the negative pressure, which means that the applied pressure is lower than that of the environmental pressure.
 This kind of ventilation is defined differently, in different sectors.
 For example, in health care, it refers to the supply of fresh gas to the patient at a lower pressure than the normal atmospheric pressure.
 It is the replacement of positive pressure ventilation.
 Similarly, it also refers to the lower level of air pressure within a room in comparison to that of the surrounding.
 Here, we will discuss the concept of the negative pressure ventilation room and the mechanical ventilation.

 Negative Pressure Ventilation Room

 A negative pressure ventilation room is a system, which maintains a negative pressure inside the room, in comparison to that of the atmosphere.

 A negative pressure room is used for a patient who is suffering from an airborne disease.
 In other words, a negative pressure room helps to reduce the transmission of diseases (eg. coronavirus) via the airborne route.
 It is also known as ‘Airborne Infection Isolation (AII)’ or Infectious Isolation Units (IIU)’.